patricia264/proseminar_geocomputation_patriciagribi/README.md

 timeline.
 This will require the homogenisation of the different datasets, considering offsets on overlapping intervalls and the interpolation of missing datapoints.

-The final step will be to take different models for a predicted scenario and then use ensemble techniques, to combine the various models and smooth out the predictive results.

 A further analysis could focus on the rates of change between temperature and CO2 over different time-windows.
 It would be also possible to determine a simple sensitivity.